TheOmer77/react-transition-switch/README.md

 ### Adding Transitions

 To add transitions between items, you can use CSS animations.
-Add a CSS class to your parent `TransitionSwitch` component:
+Simply add a CSS class to your parent `TransitionSwitch` component:

 ```jsx
 <TransitionSwitch value={value} className='fade'>